-As INS does not perform any testing of the transmitter outside the home, we cannot guarantee they will work outside and recommend they be used inside the home only.
+INS does not perform any testing of the transmitter outside the home.
+As such, we cannot guarantee they will work outside and recommend they be used inside the home only.
 However, we do offer mobile alarm systems that can be used outside or when you’re away from home.

 Can I wear my pendant in the shower?

 Yes!
 The standard pendant or wrist transmitter is waterproof.